AlaskaChinese/vscode_snippet/README.md

  This is a code snippet completion plan.
 The code was transplanted from Mingdeyang.

 ## Usage
- It's easy to use this.
+ It's easy to apply this.
  * Just launch VsCode.
  * Click the "gear" icon.
  * Then click "User Snippets".